kellyky/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

-A [wip] React and Tailwind project.

-Once built and fully functional, it will showcase a few projects that highlightg my work.

-My current focus is app functionality, working from a Figma design with (mostly) stock images and text).
+Mobile-first personal portfolio website using React and Tailwind, built from Figma design.
+(Thank you, Frontend Mentor!)

+**Current Status**: In progress.
+Most pages are built and styled with stock imagery and text.
+TODO: Contact Form functionality, 'Not Found' page.

-Once a working skeleton is in-place, I will add my own projects and text.
+Once fully built and functional, I will personalize it - replacing stock text and images with my projects and photos.

 ## Tech Stack <a name="tech-stack"></a>

-- React
+- React + JavaScript
 - Tailwind
 - Figma